This is a named option within the Materials Science and Engineering M.S.

 conform to the Graduate School rules for a Master’s thesis, currently found at http://grad.wisc.edu/currentstudents/mastersthesis.

-Electives are to be selected from the list below.
+Electives must be selected from the list of Materials Elective Courses below.

 |M S & E 401||Special Topics in Materials Science and Engineering||1-3|